Can dynamical synapses produce true self-organized criticality?: Mean-Field analysis

 This is the second of our self-consistent equations, stating the average coupling $\sigma^*$ as a result of the interplay between synaptic depression ($u$) and recovery ($A$), in light of a constant density $\rho^*$ of spiking neurons.

-Together, Eqs. (\ref{rho_fcao_sig}) and (\ref{sigma_estacion}) can be solved to determine $\rho^*$ and $\sigma^*$.
-In particular, in the critical region $\sigma \gtrsim \sigma_c$, we can understand how the model parameters affect the distance of stationary branching ratio $\sigma^*$ from what would be the critical value $\sigma_c=1$ in a truly self-organized system:
+Together, Eqs.~(\ref{rho_fcao_sig}) and~(\ref{sigma_estacion}) can be solved to determine $\rho^*$ and $\sigma^*$.
+In particular, in the critical region $\sigma \gtrsim \sigma_c$, we can understand how the model parameters affect the distance of the stationary branching ratio $\sigma^*$ from what would be the critical value $\sigma_c=1$ in a truly self-organized system:

-where the scaling variable is $x \equiv \frac{uKN}{\left(n-1\right)\epsilon}$.
-Therefore, the mean-field calculation predicts that when $x\gg 1$ (which we call coarse tuning and is realized for finite $u$, $\epsilon$ and large $N$), the stationary value $\sigma^*$ differs from $\sigma_c=1$ by a term of order $1/N$.
+where the scaling variable $x$ condenses the effect of most of the parameters and the important $N$ dependence.
+Therefore, the mean-field calculation predicts that when $x\gg 1$ (which we call large-$N$ tuning and is realized for finite $u$, $K$, $\epsilon$ and large $N$), the stationary value $\sigma^*$ differs from $\sigma_c=1$ by a term of order $1/N$.
 The several parameters of the model only affect the constant prefactor of this term.
-We have a quasi-critical state without the need of fine tuning of the parameters, but only a coarse tuning (large $N$) which enables the evolution of $\sigma(t)$ to approach the region where Eq.~(\ref{sigma_dependence}) is valid.
+We have a critical state without the need of fine tuning of the parameters, requiring only the large $N$ limit which enables the evolution of $\sigma(t)$ to approach the region where Eq.~(\ref{sigma_dependence}) is valid.

-We also note that $\sigma^*=1$ can be produced exactly in our model, but at the expense of chosing $A=1/K$, which is a fine tuning operation (pulling $P_{ij}(t)$ towards $P_c = 1/K$).
-In short, due to the synaptic dynamics, $\sigma^*$ is no longer a parameter (like in the static model~\cite{Kinouchi06a}) but is rather a slow dynamical variable whose stationary value depends on the parameters $\epsilon$, $A$, $u$, $K$, $n$ and $N$.
+We also note that $\sigma^*=1$ can be produced exactly in our model, but at the expense of choosing $A=1/K$, which is a fine tuning operation (pulling $P_{ij}(t)$ towards $P_c = 1/K$).
+In short, due to the synaptic dynamics, $\sigma$ is no longer a parameter (like in the static model~\cite{Kinouchi06a}) but is rather a slow $\sigma(t)$ dynamical variable whose stationary value depends on the parameters $\epsilon$, $A$, $u$, $K$, $n$ and $N$.
 The coupled equations (\ref{rho_fcao_sig}) and (\ref{sigma_estacion}) are solved numerically to give curves $\sigma^*(\epsilon,A,u,K,n,N)$ and $\rho^*(\epsilon,A,u,K,n,N)$.
-These results are compared with simulations below.